 Notes

-- Thick pancakes are best cooked over medium-low heat.
+- Heat: Thick pancakes are best cooked over medium-low heat.
 This allows the centers to cook through without burning the outside.

-- These pancakes are lightly sweetened and best served with a sweet topping like maple syrup, fruit compote, or fresh fruit and whipped cream.
+- Sweetness: These pancakes are lightly sweetened and best served with a sweet topping like maple syrup, fruit compote, or fresh fruit and whipped cream.

-- Leftover pancakes will keep for 2-3 days in the refrigerator.
+- Storage: Leftover pancakes will keep for 2-3 days in the refrigerator.
 Leftover pancakes can also be frozen for 1-2 months in a tightly sealed container.